wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

     MPI_Finalize();
 ```
 * Initializing MPI gives us access to the default communicator (`MPI_COMM_WORLD`)
-    * An intra communicator encapsulates all information and resources needed for a group of processes to communicate with each other
+    * An intra communicator encapsulates all information and resources needed for a group of processes to communicate with each other.
+For our simple applications we will always being `MPI_COMM_WORLD` but for real applications you should be passing a communicator into all of your routines to enable reuse and interoperability.
     * We will look at communicators in more detail soon --- for now we just need to get the number of processes and the rank (`0,1,2,...`) of the current process.
 * Note how MPI wants access to the command line arguments (so we must modify the signature of `main`).
 You can use `NULL` instead of `argv` and `argc` but passing arguments to MPI is very useful.